devise-two-factor/devise-two-factor/README.md

 ## Backup Codes
 Devise-Two-Factor is designed with extensibility in mind.
 One such extension, `TwoFactorBackupable`, is included and serves as a good example of how to extend this gem.
 This plugin allows you to add the ability to generate single-use backup codes for a user, which they may use to bypass two-factor authentication, in the event that they lose access to their device.

-To install it, you need to add the `:two_factor_backupable` directive to your model.
+To install it, you either add the `:two_factor_backupable` directive to your model

 ```ruby
 devise :two_factor_backupable
 ```

-You'll also be required to enable the `:two_factor_backupable` strategy, by adding the following line to your Warden config in your Devise initializer, substituting :user for the name of your Devise scope.
+or by adding the following line to your Warden config in your Devise initializer, substituting :user for the name of your Devise scope.

 ```ruby
 manager.default_strategies(:scope => :user).unshift :two_factor_backupable